 The apprentice's observation should focus on the elements of the standard identified in Annex A and be observed in the normal working environment.
-In order to pass the apprentice will prepare for and then supervise a food production operation, confirming their underpinning knowledge, skills and behaviours in practice.
+In order to pass the apprentice will prepare for and then supervise a session in their relevant specialist function, confirming their underpinning knowledge, skills and behaviours in practice.

-The observation must include the apprentice working a 'normal' shift covering the range of competencies listed on the standard, from preparation to service, with a genuine and adequate level of customers and team members.
+The observation must include the apprentice working a 'normal' shift covering the range of competencies listed on the standard, for example a bar supervisor must ensure the bar is ready for service and then work on the bar ensuring an effective drinks service occurs, with a genuine and adequate level of customers and team members.